 - Excessive grooming

-One other common cat separation anxiety symptom is urinating on the pet parent’s bed or clothes.
-This isn’t vengeful behavior as some folks believe.
+One other common separation anxiety symptom in stressed cats is urinating on the pet parent’s bed or clothes.
+This isn’t vengeful behavior, as some folks believe.
 It’s more likely that it’s a self-soothing behavior made to assist the owner in finding their way back home.

 Cat Separation Anxiety Natural Treatment

 It may seem counterintuitive to offer your pet an herb you know will excite it.
 However, catnip may be utilized as a natural cat anxiety treatment.
-If you provide your feline some catnip 15 minutes before going out, all of the excitement is going to wear your cat out and it’ll be calm by the time you exit.
+If you provide your feline some catnip 15 minutes before going out, all of the excitement is going to wear your cat out, leaving them calm when you leave.

-Valerian is one other herb which will work the same as catnip.
+Valerian is one other herb that works similarly to catnip.
 After your pet has calmed down, it’ll likely go to sleep for a little while.
 Valerian creates euphoria in felines.
 It’ll leave your cat feeling calm and relaxed after the euphoria dies down.

 CBD For This Condition

-CBD oil is another typical natural alternative for anxiety.
+CBD oil is another natural alternative that may help prevent separation anxiety.
 Most folks find that it’s more efficient than any of the herbal remedies.
-It’s a natural substance which comes from the hemp plant.
+It’s a natural substance that comes from the hemp plant.
 CBD is safe to give cats and won’t get the cat "high".

-Research on animals and humans have discovered that it can improve well-being as it may have a powerful anti-anxiety effect.
+Research on animals and humans has discovered that it can improve wellbeing as it may have a powerful anti-anxiety effect.
 As CBD interacts with brain receptors, it re-balances the levels of serotonin in the body.
-CBD works in the same way as pharmaceutical anti-anxiety meds do, yet without all of the negative side-effects.
+CBD works in the same way as pharmaceutical anti-anxiety meds do, yet with much milder side effects.

 Cat Separation Anxiety Prevention

-In addition to natural remedies such as CBD oil for separation anxiety, there also are some simplistic steps to take at home to ease your pet’s anxiety.
-Below we list some things to do to make your pet less anxious when you leave.
+In addition to natural remedies such as CBD oil for separation anxiety, there also are some simple steps to take at home to make your cat's environment a calming place.